 ECSS-E-ST-10-03_0750159

-Leak tests shall be performed only on sealed or pressurized space segment equipment, sensitive to loss of pressure or vacuum.
+Leak tests shall be performed only on sealed or pressurized space segment equipment, sensitive to loss of pressure or vacuum, or which contain hazardous substances.

 ECSS-E-ST-10-03_0750160

 The leak test shall demonstrate the ability of sealed or pressurized space segment equipment to conform to the leak rates stated in the specifications.